Tanisht48/PatientDoctorManagement/README.md

 ## Usage

-The project exposes RESTful API endpoints for managing doctors and patients.
+The project exposes RESTful API endpoints for efficient management of doctors and patients.
 You can interact with the API using tools like Postman or Swagger (if enabled).

 ## API Endpoints